dan-nagle/h2m/README.txt

 cause problems, but might be disastrous due to varying rules regarding name-mangling.
 If you use gcc for the C code, use gfortran for the Fortran code.
 Likewise, if you use icc for the C code, use ifort for the Fortran code.

+Initializing unions in C code will lead to compiler errors in the translated Fortran code.
+The approimate Fortran equivalent will be a TYPE with multiple fields but the C union has only one field to initialize.
+In general, the use of unions is never advisable in code desired to be interoperable.